 The Invincible Girls Club (series), Rachele Alpine, illus.
 Addy Rivera Sonda

-These sweet new books follow a group of four friends (each book features a different girl as the main character) on various creative passion projects — in the first, it’s finding adoptive homes for older dogs at the county shelter.
+These sweet books follow a group of four friends (each book features a different girl as the main character) on various creative passion projects — in the first, it’s finding adoptive homes for older dogs at the county shelter.
 These stories are all about positivity — the characters are polite, encouraging, talented, and thoughtful. *And, they are all incredibly diverse and inclusive, featuring not only people of color but also all different kinds of families (step parents and siblings, same-sex couples, single adults, etc.).

 The Very Very Far North, Dan Bar-El, illus.
 Kelly Pousette